Helmut Haussmann: Career

 Haussmann worked in family business in Baden-Württemberg until 1979 when he became a member of the Bundestag in 1976 with the Free Democratic Party (FDP).
 He was the secretary-general of the party from 1984 to 1988.
 On 9 December 1988, he was appointed economy minister, replacing Martin Bangemann in the post.
 Haussmann served in the coalition cabinet led by Helmut Kohl during the reunification process of West and East Germany.
 Haussmann was reelected to the Bundestag from Baden-Wurttemberg state on 2 December 1990.
 He resigned from his ministerial post on 4 December 1990, but remained in office until 18 January 1991 and Jürgen W. Möllemann succeeded him as economy minister.

-Since 1996, he has been an honorary professor and teaching international management at University of Erlangen–Nuremberg.
-In 2001, he became chairman of the advisory board of GEMINI Executive Search.
-He has also been adjunct professor at the University of Tübingen where he has been teaching international business since 2010.
+Haussmann became an honorary professor and teaching international management at University of Erlangen–Nuremberg in 1996.
+In 2001, he was made chairman of the advisory board of GEMINI Executive Search.
+He is an adjunct professor at the University of Tübingen where he has been teaching international business since 2010.